Quinn-Yan/Notes-of-Python-Basic/README.md

 ## Week 1
 #### 1.1.1 Python Basic<br>
-* :sparkles:Name: from the inimitive BBC shows called Monty Python's Flying Circus
+* :star:Name: from the inimitive BBC shows called Monty Python's Flying Circus
 * Python is an interpreted language
-* :sparkles:Two different mode in Editor
+* :star:Two different mode in Editor
    * Interactive mode
       * experimenting code one line or one expression at a time
    * standard mode